Setting up an Azure Blob Storage Output

 Overview

-Azure Blob Storage is a scalable object storage service provided by Microsoft Azure.
+Microsoft Azure provides Azure Blob Storage as a scalable object storage service.
 Bitmovin's Encoding API supports Azure Blob Storage as an output destination, allowing you to write encoded media files directly to your Azure containers.

-IMPORTANT: This tutorial assumes you already have an Azure Storage Account and a Blob container created.
-If you don't have these set up yet, please refer to Microsoft's Azure documentation to create them first.
+IMPORTANT: This tutorial assumes you already created an Azure Storage Account and a Blob container.
+If you don't have these set up yet, refer to Microsoft's Azure documentation to create them first.

 Prerequisites